SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 ##### Magic has traditionnaly been thaught through disparate master-apprentice relationships.
 In an effort to consolidate arcane knowledge in the capital, the high-wizard has established imperial colleges where multiple students can be thaught a standardized curiculum, such as the one compiled in this codex for adventuring students.

-- You can manifest your _Official License_ to practice magic.
-This should calm most overzealous priests and bureaucrats. <br>
+- You can manifest your **Official License** to practice magic.
+This should calm most overzealous priests and bureaucrats.
-- Each time you level up as a Wizard through studying this book, choose one item in your inventory, from now on, this item can glow like a candle when you will it. <br>
+- Each time you level up as a Wizard through studying this book, choose one item in your inventory, from now on, this item can **glow** like a candle when you will it.
-- Roll 1D4, you gain the following spell: 1.
+- Roll 1D4, you gain the following **spell**: 1.
 [Blade Ward](/2020/11/13/shield/), 2.
 [Illusory Veil](/2020/11/13/disguise/), 3.
 [Prestidigitation](/2020/11/13/colour-spray/), 4.
 [Second Sight](/2020/11/12/second-sight/)
 </details>

 <details markdown="1">